Controllability:

 The general solution of the continuous-time state equation:

-with: , , , , and the change of variable gives the discrete-time state-space representation of the system between and : Then the solution (5) can be computed and applied to the input of the zero order hold such that .
-Solution (5) provides , of course: .
-That is illustrated in the following MATLAB session for a 4-th order continuous-time system with an arbitrary initial condition and a given final time .
-7. Illustration:
+.
+That is illustrated in the following MATLAB session for a 4-th order continuous-time system with an arbitrary initial condition and a given final time

 Given: